Goat Island Park

 McGill provided planning, design, and construction phase services for the spacious 30-acre Goat Island Park, wooded with mature hardwoods, vegetation, and wetlands.
 Throughout the development of the island, our team took special measures to preserve these natural elements.

-Cramerton, nc state map
+Cramerton, NC state map

 The Challenge